Brandjuh/FireAndRescueAcademyCogs/README_COOKIE_MANAGER.md

-# Cookie Manager Cog (v4)
-Fixes: correct import for cog_data_path and safer DM check/logging.
-See previous README for usage.
+Cookie Manager v5 with improved login heuristics and debug command.